likebike/fasteval/README.md

 # al (short for "algebra")
-Dynamic evaluation of algebraic expressions
+Efficient evaluation of algebraic expressions